shibbir-ahmad24/MS-Final-Project-on-LLM-RAG-Powered-Medical-Chatbot/README.md

 8. Response Generation using LLM
    - to generate responses based on the retrieved data, refine for clarity, accuracy, and user-friendliness
 10. Evaluation by Comparing RAG and Non-RAG Based LLM Models
-11. User Interface Design
+11. User Interface Design and Deployment
-    - to ensure a clean, intuitive interface for healthcare professionals to interact with the chatbot
+   - to design a clean, intuitive interface using Streamlit for healthcare professionals to interact with the chatbot.

 # RAG Pipeline